ricardouseche/gcp-healthcare-api/README.md

 This repository serves as an example on how to use Google's Healthcare Data Engine to run de-identification procedures on DICOM instances.

 ## Objective
 The system will de-identify DICOM instances that are uploaded to a DICOM datastore in the Healthcare Data Engine.
+This process will remove all burnt-in text on the X-ray images.
+Refer to the [documentation](https://cloud.google.com/healthcare/docs/how-tos/dicom-deidentify) for other de-identification options.

 The process is as follows:
 1. A DICOM instance is uploaded to the datastore.